VAST Management System (VMS)

 SSO and identity provider integration

-VAST QoS policies and storage quotas are configured in VMS at both the View level and the User level, giving you granular control over how cluster resources are allocated across teams, workloads, or projects.
-QoS policies allow you to set throughput limits (MB/s) and IOPS limits on a View or on individual Users.
+You configure VAST QoS policies and storage quotas in VMS at both the View level and the User level, giving you fine-grained control over how you allocate cluster resources across teams, workloads, or projects.
+QoS policies let you set throughput limits (MB/s) and IOPS limits on a View or on individual Users.
 This prevents a single workload or user from saturating cluster bandwidth at the expense of others.
 Storage quotas set capacity limits on a View or on individual Users within a View.
-Hard quotas block writes when the limit is reached; soft quotas issue warnings.
-Both can be applied and modified without interrupting running workloads.
+Hard quotas block writes when the limit is reached.
+Soft quotas issue warnings.
+You can apply and modify both without interrupting running workloads.
 For configuration details, see the VAST Administrator’s Guide.Software upgrades

-VAST software upgrades on your cluster are coordinated between CoreWeave, VAST, and you as the customer.
-Upgrades are not applied unilaterally.
-You are involved in scheduling and approving upgrades that affect your cluster.
-This coordination ensures that upgrades are tested against your workloads, that any breaking changes are communicated in advance, and that maintenance windows align with your operational requirements.Monitoring and observability
+CoreWeave, VAST, and you as the customer coordinate VAST software upgrades on your cluster.
+CoreWeave and VAST don’t apply upgrades unilaterally.
+You’re involved in scheduling and approving upgrades that affect your cluster.
+This coordination ensures that CoreWeave and VAST test upgrades against your workloads, communicate any breaking changes in advance, and align maintenance windows with your operational requirements.Monitoring and observability

 |---|---|